 - 24. What fund sponsors and funding vehicles are available under the Plan? - 25.
-How do the retirement contracts work? - 26.
-How do I allocate my contributions? - 27.
+How do I allocate my contributions? - 26.
+May I transfer my accumulations? - 27.
 May I transfer my accumulations? - 28.
 May I begin my retirement income at different times? - 29.
 May I receive my retirement accumulations under different income options? - 30.
 What information do I regularly receive about my contracts?